sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/index.md

 * its internal polling cycle
 * the hostnames and credentials of the systems to monitor

-The **Hardware Sentry Agent** is the internal component which is responsible of scraping targets, collecting metrics and pushing OTLP data to the OTLP receiver of the OpenTelemetry Collector.
+The **Hardware Sentry Agent** is the internal component which is responsible of scraping hosts, collecting metrics and pushing OTLP data to the OTLP receiver of the OpenTelemetry Collector.

 ### Hardware Connector Library